flaminiafortuni/FORECAST/README.md

 ## Input files format
 FORECAST works by taking as input the physical properties of stellar particles and gas cells recorded in each snapshot of the chosen simulation.
-Currently,
+Currently, the code reads input files in the _IllustrisTNG_ format.
+Users are required to convert their data into the TNG format (*.hdf5* files with the same column names as TNG columns) to ensure the effective utilization of the code.
+Future updates to the code will include additional scripts to read input files from multiple hydrodynamical simulations in different formats, such as the EAGLE Project \citep{sch15} and the Simba Simulation \citep{simba19} data products.

 For stellar particles (" _PartType4_ ")
 - " _Coordinates_ " x,y,z-comoving coordinates within the simulated volume, in ckpc